Ode, Gujarat: History

 Ode was known in ancient times as Pranavpur.
 In former prosperous times, the Banzara (Gypsy) community built a vav (a well with steps) and an inn for large numbers of visitors.
 Part of this inn was used as a middle school until 1945.
 During the struggle for Indian independence, Ode was the centre for the area's Satyagraha movement.
 In 1930, Narshibhai Jivabhai Patel of Nar sacrificed his life for the movement.
 The Narshi-Bhavan monument was built in his memory.
 This building was used as a dharmashala (guest house) as well as a girls' school.

 Population

-The town has a population of about 20,000 within a 9.9 sqmi area.
+The town has a population of about 40,000 within a 9.9 sqmi area.
 The local population consists of, Patidars, Harijans, Brahmins, Banias, Kshatriyas, Muslims and Christians.
 Once, it had a sizeable population of learned Brahmins who attracted many young pupils to learn Sanskrit and astrology.
 The majority of the population is Patidar, who are involved in various types of business.
 Many have settled abroad in the United States, United Kingdom, Middle East, New Zealand, Australia and African countries.
-The village folk are very kind and they co-operate with each other at all times.